|Address:||446 Alta Rd #5300, San Diego, CA 92158 Map|

 Originally opened in 1993, GBDF is the largest of the San Diego County correctional facilities, and is usually filled beyond capacity.
 (With a rated capacity for 1,380 inmates, the average population is listed as 1,774.)

 This jail is located about 19 miles southeast of downtown San Diego, about 11 miles from the Mexico border.
-The address and phone number are:

 To benefit friends and family members of detainees incarcerated in the George F. Bailey Detention Facility, detailed information is provided below.
 Our California criminal defense lawyers team offers data on the following key topics: